 EastLine Theatre is a non-profit theatre company based on Long Island.

-To reserve tickets click here.
+To purchase tickets click here.

 “One of the boldest, bravest theatre companies on Long Island.”